-Similarly, if you have Medicaid, you must reimburse it for work-related medical bills it conditionally paid while your workers’ comp claim was on appeal.
-Before you settle your workers’ compensation claim, you must contact your Medicaid insurer to determine how much it paid for your medical treatment.
+Similarly, if you have Medicaid, you must reimburse your Medicaid insurer for any conditional payments it made for medical bills related to your work injury.
+Before you settle your workers' comp claim, you (or your lawyer) should contact your Medicaid insurer to determine how much it paid for your medical treatment.

 In some states, you may receive permanent disability payments before your workers' claim is settled.
 In California, for example, the insurance company generally must start making permanent disability payments within 14 days of the last payment for temporary disability (Cal.
 Labor Code § 4650 (2018)).
 If you receive permanent disability advances, they will be deducted from your ultimate settlement or award.

 If you owe overdue child support, part or all of your workers' comp award or settlement may be taken out to pay what you owe.
 Some states limit the amount of your settlement that can be taken for unpaid child support.
 In Maryland, for instance, only 25% of your net proceeds from a workers' comp settlement can go to pay a judgment lien for unpaid child support (Md.
 Code, Cts. & Jud.
 Proc. § 11-504(i)(2) (2018)).
 Also, workers' comp benefits for temporary or permanent disability are generally considered income for purposes of calculating the amount of child support you owe, because those benefits are meant to replace lost wages.
 Similarly, the custodial parent can collect child support by having a portion of your ongoing weekly disability checks taken out, just like wage garnishment for child-support collection.
 (Learn more about different methods for child-support collection.)